Skip to main content

 opentelemetry-exporter-otlp

 The opentelemetry-api and opentelemetry-sdk packages provide the core OpenTelemetry functionality.
-The opentelemetry-exporter-otlp package enables sending traces to Galileo’s OTLP endpoint You can then add the relevant OpenInferencepackages for the framework or LLM that you are using.
-For example, to add the packages for LangChain and OpenAI, install the following:
+The opentelemetry-exporter-otlp package enables sending traces to Galileo’s OTLP endpoint.

 import os